Fed Causes Volatility

 These developments are already priced into the market, and the "risk off" trade favoring the U.S. dollar appears ready to reverse in the short term.
 The Federal Reserve does not appear willing to allow the world's reserve currency to rise significantly in the medium to long term.

-Historic Coins Still Available at Prices Just above Melt Value
+Historic Coins Still Available

 For the moment, Money Metals is still able to offer historic gold coins, including the $2.50 Indian, $5, $10, and $20 Liberty head coins, and certain foreign issue coins such as the French and Swiss 20 Franc coins at exceptionally low premiums.
 These premiums range between 3% - 6% over the coins' melt value – less than prices charged for fractional American Eagle bullion coins and roughly the same as the one-ounce American Eagle or Canadian Maple Leaf.